nupurkapoor/WWCDC-FEHN-FTGuide/README.md

   * [TextWrangler](http://www.barebones.com/products/textwrangler/) - MAC only
   * [Notepad++](http://notepad-plus-plus.org/)

 * Git and GitHub: Version control is a really important part of any professional developer's toolkit.
-It helps with saving your work, collaboration, and managing changes.
-You would need Git installed on your computer, and an account on Github.
+It helps with backing up your work, collaboration, and managing changes through iterative versions.
+You would need Git installed on your computer, and an account on [Github](https://github.com).
 For an introduction to Git and Github, refer our [Intro to Git presentation](http://nupurkapoor.github.io/intro-to-git/#/)

 * [JSFiddle](http://jsfiddle.net/): An online custom environment to test your HTML, CSS, and Javascript.
 You can save the fiddles you create and share them with others.
 Refer [official docs](http://doc.jsfiddle.net/tutorial.html).